tesinormed/FAndCDaveCo/README.markdown

 - `insurance info`, `insurance information`, `insurance policy`
 	- Get information on the current insurance policy
 - `insurance select`, `insurance get`
-	- Select a new insurance policy
+	- Select a new insurance policy (or cancel your current insurance policy)
 - `insurance claim`, `insurance claims`, `insurance make claim`
 	- Confirm an insurance claim
 	- You must have a insurance policy